amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 R&W | ReadWrite enable or not
 MM | MipMap enabled or not
 Type | Texture type
+WidthInPixel | Width of texture in pixel
+HeighInPixel | Height of texture in pixel
 Width | Width of texture
 Height | Height of texture
 File Path | The file path of the texture file